askap-craco/craco-python/mpitests/README.md

 Which proves that we successfully finish the execution there.
 Given that we use a 100 Gbps NiC to do the test and we have two data streams there, each stream has about 50 Gbps available network bandwidth, which is exactly what we see here.

 Please be aware that
-1. Comparing with previous demos, `--nrx` and `--nlink` are setup in a different way here. `--nrx` is 1 but we actually have two receivers running on the same process, `--nlink` is 2 and we have two transmitters running on seperate processes;
+1. Comparing with previous demos, `--nrx` and `--nlink` are setup in a different way here. `--nrx` is 1 but we actually have two receivers running on the same process, `--nlink` is 2 and we have two transmitters running on separate processes;

 ## Similar to the previous demo, but with multiple nodes